Skip to footer content

 • Expiration: You can configure sliding expiration windows (where the entry expires if it is not accessed within a certain interval) or absolute expiration times (where the entry automatically expires).

-• Priority: When the cache fills up, this influences whether to evict items.
+• Priority: This influences whether to evict items when the cache fills up.
 Higher-priority entries have a lower chance of being removed.

-• Post-eviction callback: This allows you to fine-tune the logic behind handling data when it has expired.
-It's especially useful in scenarios where critical data needs to be refreshed, resource management, and logging.
+• Post-eviction callback: This allows you to fine-tune the logic for handling data when it has expired.
+It's especially useful where critical data needs refreshing, resource management, and logging.

 CacheEntry